DELIVERY: DE, BE, NL - 100% HALAL - FRESH - FREE DELIVERY FROM €150

 Proteins: the building blocks of muscles

-Proteins consist of amino acids, the building blocks of muscles, tissues, and organs.
+Proteins are made up of amino acids, the building blocks of muscles, tissues, and organs.
 They are essential for recovery and muscle building, especially after physical exertion.
-Your body needs a constant supply of proteins to restore damaged muscle tissue and build new muscles.
+Your body needs a constant supply of protein to repair damaged muscle tissue and build new muscle.

 Types of proteins

-Proteins can come from both animal and vegetable sources.
-Animal proteins such as meat, fish, eggs, and dairy contain all the essential amino acids that your body needs.
-They are complete proteins, which means that they contain all nine essential amino acids that your body cannot produce yourself.
-Vegetable proteins such as beans, lentils, tofu and quinoa often do not contain all essential amino acids, but by combining various vegetable protein sources, you can still get a complete amino acid profile.
+Proteins can come from both animal and plant sources.
+Animal proteins such as meat, fish, eggs, and dairy contain all the essential amino acids your body needs.
+They are complete proteins, meaning they contain all nine essential amino acids that your body cannot produce on its own.
+Plant proteins such as beans, lentils, tofu, and quinoa often don't contain all the essential amino acids, but by combining different plant protein sources, you can still achieve a complete amino acid profile.

 The role of proteins in sports meals

-For athletes, proteins are indispensable for muscle recovery and structure.
-After an intensive workout, micro cracks arise in the muscles, and proteins help to recover these cracks and to come back stronger.
-Consuming sufficient proteins after training promotes muscle recovery and reduces muscle pain.
+For athletes, protein is essential for muscle recovery and building.
+After an intense workout, micro-tears develop in the muscles, and protein helps repair these tears and help them bounce back stronger.
+Consuming sufficient protein after a workout promotes muscle recovery and reduces muscle soreness.

 Pre-workout

-Proteins can help to minimize muscle breakdown during training, especially if you do strength training.
-A meal with chicken or fish a few hours before your training can be a good choice.
+Protein can help minimize muscle breakdown during exercise, especially if you're doing strength training.
+Eating a meal with chicken or fish a few hours before your workout can be a good choice.

 Post-workout

-A quick source of proteins such as a protein shake can help with muscle recovery immediately after your training.
+A quick source of protein like a protein shake can help with muscle recovery immediately after your workout.

-The protein requirement varies per individual, depending on goals, such as muscle building or fat loss.
-In general, it is recommended that athletes get around 1.6-2.2 grams of protein per kilogram of body weight per day to achieve optimum results in muscle building and recovery.
+Protein requirements vary from person to person, depending on goals such as muscle building or fat loss.
+Generally, it's recommended that athletes consume approximately 1.6-2.2 grams of protein per kilogram of body weight per day to achieve optimal results in muscle building and recovery.

 Fats: essential for health and energy

-Fats are a concentrated source of energy and play an important role in the absorption of fat -soluble vitamins (A, D, E and K), the production of hormones, and protecting organs.
-Although they are often avoided in diets, healthy fats are essential for a well -functioning body.
+Fats are a concentrated source of energy and play an important role in the absorption of fat-soluble vitamins (A, D, E, and K), hormone production, and organ protection.
+Although often avoided in diets, healthy fats are essential for a well-functioning body.

 Types of fats